 Chohan: Lord Lanto

-Perversions: The perversion of the second ray is the false wisdom, which thinks it knows everything or has an ultimate truth.
-This illusion is based on the central illusion of duality, namely that “reality” can be divided into separate compartments and that the separate mind has the right and the ability to decide which is true and which is untrue.
-The perversions of the second ray can be seen in people who are absolutely sure that they are right – especially those who have become fanatical – and are willing to force others into compliance.
-Another perversion is intellectualism, where people can argue for or against any idea without ever going beyond the idea to a direct experience of the Spirit that is beyond words.
+Perversions: The perversion of the second ray is false wisdom, which thinks it knows everything or has an ultimate truth.
+This illusion is based on the central illusion of duality, namely that "reality" can be divided into separate compartments and that the separate mind has the right and the ability to decide which is true and which is untrue.
+The perversions of the second ray can be seen in people who are sure that they are right – especially those who have become fanatical – and are willing to force others into compliance.
+Another perversion is intellectualism, where people can argue for or against any idea without ever going beyond the idea to a direct experience of the Spirit beyond words.

 Corresponding chakra: Heart